-Next, suppose that $\p$ is a generic $n$-point configuration in $\R^d$ with $n \geq d+2$, and we are given a set of $D:=\binom{d+2}{2}$ edge lengths as an unlabeled sequence. suppose that these $D$ lengths are consistent with the measured edge set over one small complete graph, $K_{d+2}$.
-We can show (Proposition~\ref{prop:ind} below), that these lengths must actually have arisen through the edges of a $K_{d+2}$.
-To do this we will invoke the following general principle: \begin{theorem} Let $V$ be an irreducible algebraic variety and $\genericpoint$ a generic point of $V$.
+Next, suppose that $\p$ is a generic $n$-point configuration in $\R^d$ with $n \geq d+2$, and we are given a set of $D:=\binom{d+2}{2}$ edge lengths as an unlabeled sequence.
+Suppose that these $D$ lengths are consistent with the measured edge set over one small complete graph, $K_{d+2}$.
+We can show (Proposition~\ref{prop:ind} below) that these lengths must actually have arisen through the edges of a $K_{d+2}$.
+To do this we will invoke the following general result (see Appendix~\ref{sec:geometry} for a proof) which generalizes Theorem \ref{thm:prin2}: \begin{theorem} Let $V$ be an irreducible algebraic variety and $\genericpoint$ a generic point of $V$.
 Let $\E$ be a linear map that maps $\genericpoint$ to a point in some variety $W$.
 Let all the above be defined over $\QQ$.
-Then $\E(V) \subseteq W$. \end{theorem} In our application, $\E$ will be the linear map that projects $M_{d,n}$ onto a specific set of coordinates corresponding to $D$ edges and $W$ will be $M_{d,d+2}$.
+Then $\E(V) \subseteq W$. \end{theorem} In our application, $\E$ will be the linear map that projects $M_{d,n}$ onto a specific set of coordinates corresponding to $D$ edges, and $W$ will be $M_{d,d+2}$.
 A rigidity-theoretic argument tells us that if the $D$ edges do \emph{not} form a $K_{d+2}$ subgraph of $K_n$, the image $\E(M_{d,n})$ will be $D$-dimensional.
 On the other hand, $M_{d,d+2}$ has dimension $D-1$.
-From the general principle, we then see that if $\bl$ is generic and $\E(\bl)$ is in $M_{d,d+2}$, then $\E$ must correspond to a $K_{d+2}$, since this is the only way for $\E(M_{d,n})$ to have dimension less than $D$.
+From Theorem \ref{thm:prin1}, we then see that if $\bl$ is generic and $\E(\bl)$ is in $M_{d,d+2}$, then $\E$ must correspond to a $K_{d+2}$, since this is the only way for $\E(M_{d,n})$ to have dimension less than $D$.

 As in the previous section, we can test whether $D$ ordered measurements are in $M_{d,d+2}$ by a matrix rank computation.
-If they do, we can then apply Boutin and Kemper's result to this subset, and uniquely reconstruct the associated subconfiguration of these $d+2$ points, up to congruence.
+(No PSD test is needed here, as described in Remark~\ref{rem:consistPSD}.)
+If they are in $M_{d,d+2}$, we can then apply Boutin and Kemper's result to this subset, and uniquely reconstruct the associated subconfiguration of these $d+2$ points, up to congruence.